 What you need to know:

 The model terms stipulate that UC will provide the State with a proposal in advance of any award made.
-The proposal package shall consist of:
+The proposal package shall consist of (all exhibits are included in the proposal package:

 - State/University Proposal Cover Sheet: All University proposals must be accompanied by a completed Proposal Cover Sheet, signed by the UC Davis PI and the SPO Authorized Official.
 Please see the State and University Proposal & Administration Manual for more information.